jbenno/course_comm_tech/README.md

 Please see the page [Administrative Matters](/files/Administrative.md)

 ### Readings
 - Briggs, Asa, and Peter Burke.
 A Social History of the Media: From Gutenberg to the Internet.
 3rd ed.
-Cambridge, UK %3B Malden, MA: Polity, 2009.
+Cambridge, UK & Malden, MA: Polity, 2009.
 - Crowley, David, and Paul Heyer.
 Communication in History: Technology, Culture, Society.
-Old Tappan, UNKNOWN: Taylor & Francis Group, 2010.
+Old Tappan: Taylor & Francis Group, 2010.
 - Dumas, Alexander.
 ‘The Telegraph’.
 In The Count of Monte Cristo, translated by Anonymous.
 Chapman and Hall, 1846. https://en.wikisource.org/wiki/The_Count_of_Monte_Cristo/Chapter_60.
 - Dunne, Anthony, and Fiona Raby.
 Speculative Everything: Design, Fiction, and Social Dreaming.
 Cambridge, Massachusetts ; London: The MIT Press, 2013.
 - Dusek, Val.
 Philosophy of Technology: An Introduction.
 Malden, MA %3B Oxford: Blackwell Pub, 2006.